audeering/audtorch/CONTRIBUTING.rst

 Writing Documentation
 ---------------------

-The API documentation of audtorch_ is build automatically from the docstrings_ of its classes and functions.
+The API documentation of :mod:`audtorch` is build automatically from the docstrings_ of its classes and functions.

 docstrings_ are written in reStructuredText_ as indicated by the ``r`` at